danielbarulli/strata_task_jspsych/README.md

 Raven's-Type Matrices Reveal Strategy Shifting and Strategy Sets for Visuospatial and Logical Items.
 Manuscript in preparation.

+For questions on this task please contact the author at: djb2168@columbia.edu.

 Strategic Flexibility Task
 MIT License